Site icon Texas Travel Talk

 8. Bayou Jacks

 You can experience Louisiana without ever leaving Texas by visiting Bayou Jacks.
-Drooling appetizers like Natchitoches meat pie and shrimp queso to steamed dishes like Alaskan snow crab to peel-and-eat shrimp will delight your table.
+Drool-worthy appetizers, such as Natchitoches meat pie and shrimp queso, and steamed dishes like Alaskan snow crab and peel-and-eat shrimp, will delight your table.
 Po-boys, burgers, and sandwiches are available as dishes or grab-and-go meals.

-Bayou Jacks also offers traditional entrees like crawfish etouffee and jambalaya and even newer dishes like coconut-crusted mahi mahi and almond-crusted rainbow trout.
-The side dishes – collard greens, sauteed asparagus, mashed potatoes, and dirty rice – make the meal.
-You can complete your meal with their dessert menu of bread pudding, key lime pie, mudslide, and skillet peach cobbler.
+Bayou Jacks also offers traditional entrees, such as crawfish etouffee and jambalaya, as well as newer dishes like coconut-crusted mahi mahi and almond-crusted rainbow trout.
+The side dishes—collard greens, sautéed asparagus, mashed potatoes, and dirty rice—make the meal.
+You can complete your meal with their dessert menu, which includes bread pudding, key lime pie, mudslide, and skillet peach cobbler.

 Location: 200 North Oak Street, Roanoke, TX, open 11 am – 10 pm.